Prince Jefri Bolkiah

-Jefri Bolkiah ibni Omar Ali Saifuddien III (born 6 December 1954) is a member of the Bruneian royal family as the son of the Sultan Omar Ali Saifuddien III.
+Jefri Bolkiah ibni Omar Ali Saifuddien III (born 6 November 1954) is a member of the Bruneian royal family as the son of the Sultan Omar Ali Saifuddien III.
 He held several key ministerial positions, most notably as the finance minister from 1986 to 1997.
 During this time, he also chaired the Brunei Investment Agency (BIA), which manages much of the country's wealth and oversees its overseas investments.
 Additionally, he is the deputy chairman 3 of the Jabatan Adat Istiadat Negara.

 Early life and education

-Pengiran Muda Jefri Bolkiah was born on 6 December 1954 at Istana Darul Hana in Brunei Town, later known as Bandar Seri Begawan.
-He is the sixth son of Sultan Omar Ali Saifuddien III and Pengiran Anak Damit, as well as the fifth younger sibling of Sultan Hassanal Bolkiah.
-Prince Mohamed Bolkiah and Prince Sufri Bolkiah are his two other brothers, while Princess Masna Bolkiah, Princess Nor'ain Bolkiah, Princess Umi Kalthum Al-Islam Bolkiah, Princess Amal Rakiah Bolkiah, Princess Amal Nasibah Bolkiah, and Princess Amal Jefriah Bolkiah are his six sisters.
+Pengiran Muda Jefri Bolkiah was born on 6 November 1954 at Istana Darul Hana in Brunei Town, later known as Bandar Seri Begawan.
+He is the fourth son of Sultan Omar Ali Saifuddien III and Pengiran Anak Damit, as well as the fifth younger sibling of Sultan Hassanal Bolkiah.
+Prince Mohamed Bolkiah and Prince Sufri Bolkiah are his two other brothers, while Princess Masna, Princess Nor'ain, Princess Umi Kalthum Al-Islam, Princess Amal Rakiah, Princess Amal Nasibah, and Princess Amal Jefriah are his six sisters.
 In 1967, at the age of 13, he underwent the circumcision ceremony alongside Sufri Bolkiah.

 On 31 August 1972, Jefri Bolkiah married Pengiran Norhayati binti Pengiran Dato Paduka Haji Abdul Rahman in a grand ceremony.
 In his spare time, he was involved in sports, particularly polo, and took part in various charitable activities.
 Like his older brother Sufri Bolkiah, he attended Sultan Omar Ali Saifuddien College before furthering his studies abroad.